-Activity Rule Standards/Terms/Conditions Classification Notification Control/Discretion Policy Reference Discharges of contaminants to air from the combustion of tyres or untreated used oil (other than as a result of fire training activities) , anywhere within the region, where the activity does not occur in a purpose-built incinerator 61 Burning of tyres or untreated used oil Prohibited
+Activity Rule Standards/Terms/Conditions Classification Notification Control/Discretion Policy Reference from the combustion of tyres or 61 Burning of tyres or untreated used oil Prohibited

 Note: If oil or tyres are to be combusted a consent must be obtained from the Council.
 The combustion of such must occur in a purpose built incinerator that is designed and operated to minimise emissions of dioxins and other toxic processes.
 The discharge must also be directed to the open air by a stack or chimney.
-Note: emissions from motor vehicles are not prohibited by this Rule.
+Note: emissions from motor vehicles are not prohibited by this Rule50.